HJSielcken/EsBuild/readme.md

 - [ ] Optimizing/caching
 - [ ] Fingerprinting css

-To use globally-scoped css classes, I use the import attribute `with { type: 'bglobal-css'}`.
+To use globally-scoped css classes, use the import attribute `with { type: 'global-css'}`.
 For instance

 ```js